AgenaRisk/api-py/README.md

 ## 3.4.1 `id`

 Id of the Model, optional.
-If not specified, the `id` of the first `Network` in the model's `networks` field is used to create a `Model.id`.

 ## 3.4.2 `networks`

 A list of all the `Network` objects that make up the model.
-This field is mandatory for creating a new `Model` object.
+This field will be populated with the `create_network()` method.

 ## 3.4.3 `datasets`

 Optional field for `Dataset` objects.
-When creating a new `Model`, it is possible to use predefined cases as long as their `DataSet.observations` field has matching `id`s with the nodes and networks in the model.
-If none is specified, by default a new `Model` object will come with an empty dataset called "Case 1", and new datasets (cases) can be added afterwards.
+When a new `Model` is created, it will have the default first dataset "Case 1", and it is possible to add new datasets to the model afterwards with the `create_dataset()` method.

 ## 3.4.4 `network_links`